CrossNox/m2r2/README.md

 rst format.

 ## M2R: the original
-M2R2 is a fork of [m2r](https://github.com/miyakogi/m2r) which hasn't been updated for a long time and there's been no response from the author about a PR fixing a serious issue that broke several pipelines using `sphinx3`.
+M2R2 is a fork of the archived [m2r](https://github.com/miyakogi/m2r) which hasn't been updated for a long time and there's been no response from the author about a PR fixing a serious issue that broke several pipelines using `sphinx3`.
 Every `m2r` config should work out of the box.
 I've changed some of the tooling for what I'm mostly using now.
 Below goes the original readme, changing only what's needed to work with `m2r2`.